How to block

 If you receive unwanted messages, reblogs, or follows, you can block the person who's sending them.
 You can do so from a number of places within Tumblr.

-- From your mobile or web dashboard, open the user's blog by clicking or tapping on the avatar, then go to the user menu (the little human), and select "Block."
+- From your mobile or web dashboard, open the user's blog by clicking or tapping on the avatar, then go to the meatballs menu (●●●), and select "Block."
+You can also use the meatballs menu on any post in your dashboard to block a blog.

 - From your blog settings page on the web, just click the pencil to edit your blocked users then type in the user that you want to block.